fluidattacks/makes/README.md

 So, if [Nix][NIX] is that powerful: Why [Makes][MAKES], then?

 [Makes][MAKES] wraps [Nix][NIX]
-in a opinionated way
+in an opinionated way
-that allows users and developers to get things done.
+that allows users and developers to get things done, fast.
+It incorporates common workflows for formatting, linting, building, testing, managing infrastructure as code with terraform, deploying to Kubernetes clusters, creating development environments, etc.
+With as little code as possible.
+[Makes][MAKES] tries to hide all the unnecessary complexity so you can focus on the business logic.

-We've been using it for 2 years now at [Fluid Attacks][FLUID_ATTACKS] and we have forgotten what's fixing production a sunday morning since then :wink:.
+We've been using [Makes][MAKES] at [Fluid Attacks][FLUID_ATTACKS] since 2019
+and we have all come to the opinion that it's an awesome tool to work with.

 <!-- This is updated automatically by a GitHub action, don't worry about it -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->